 What are Signs of Poor Internal Communication?

 Internal communication challenges may seem like they come out of nowhere, but chances are they have been brewing silently for a while.
-Here are a few subtle (and not so subtle) signs of poor internal communication.
+Here are a few subtle (and not so subtle) signs of a lack of communication.

 When employees don't have a sense of an organization’s direction or larger purpose, they quit.
 Fast Company put it best in an article saying: “Increasingly, employees are more interested in a clear alignment and understanding of a company’s culture and values than they are in benefits like flexible working, training, access to tech, and even bigger paychecks.”